 - Diamond Way* – (65 miles) from Northleach in the south to near Chipping Campden in the north, Guiting Power in the west to near Bourton-on-the-Water in the east

 - Wysis Way – (55 miles) from Monmouth to Kemble to link Offa’s Dyke, the Cotswold Way and Thames Path National Trails.

-Guided Walks The Cotswold Voluntary Wardens’ lead guided walks, details can be found in the Cotswold Lion free magazine published twice a year.
+Guided Walks: The Cotswold Voluntary Wardens’ lead guided walks, details can be found in the Cotswold Lion free magazine published twice a year.
 Available in TICs, libraries, hotels, shops and many other outlets.
-For details visit: www.escapetothecotswolds.org.uk/walking/guided-walks.
+For details visit: www.cotswoldsaonb.org.uk/visiting-and-exploring/guided-walks/

-*A series of guided walks along the Diamond Way is organised by the Cotswold Voluntary Wardens.
-For details visit: www.escapetothecotswolds.org.uk/walking/guided-walks.
+This includes a series of guided walks along the Diamond Way organised by the Cotswold Voluntary Wardens.